VMS offers its members a host of services that are designed to encourage medical excellence through education:

 As the practice of medicine is ever evolving, VMS works diligently to assist its members by providing information, regulations, studies, and articles to providers through a growing compilation of helpful resources.
 Click here for more information on important regulatory topics including:

-Patient Choice at the End of Life (Physician Assisted Suicide)
+Patient Choices at the End of Life (Physician Assisted Death/Medical Aid in Dying)

 Non-Discrimination & Interpreter services